35up/terraform-aws-transit-gateway-satellite/README.md

 ### Credentials

-The module starts from the assumption that the `aws_login_profile` allows the user to assume the necessary IAM roles, as required, to make the necessary changes (and in the case of the `satellite` module, cross-account).

 See [this example][4] to first make sure that the credentials you want to use allow for cross-account actions.